Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 ## Challenges
 **Buttons**

 First, I tried to use the joystick buttons to control when and which dance to run, but I could not get the button to act properly.
 I connected the SW pin on the joystick to the digital 11 pin.
 To test if it works when the button is pressed, I made the result of the digital read print on the Serial.
 That did not work; it read 0 the entire time, whether or not I pressed the button or not.
 Then, I kept on switching which digital pin the joystick is ouputing to, but I still got the same result.
 Then, I tried to use:
 ```
 pinMode(2, INPUT_PULLUP);
 //instead of
 pinMode(2, INPUT);
 ```
 This time, it worked a little bit: when I was pressing the button, it outputed 1, and when I was not, it outputed 0.
 However, sometimes it randomly outputed 1.
 That was when I decided to use seperate buttons instead of the built in buttons on the joystick.
 When I tried out the regular buttons, it acually worked!
-After that, I worked on the code for my first dance
+After that, I worked on the code for my first dance.

 **Dance 1**

 ## Next Steps